 Wolfgang Hauner, the Munich Re Chief Data Officer, said: “For the average person, you only value insurance when you have a loss”.
 He also added that it is the event of the largest losses whereby Munich Re shows its true might.

 Also, it is during such a period where data innovation and technology come into play.
 In fact, Munich Re has been striving to create and improve its data analytics and data engineering capabilities in expectation of calamities.

-Munich Re applies remote sensing gadgets for capturing high-resolution images, particularly those of property damage, which are included into an artificial intelligence engine that is backed by sophisticated Machine Learning algorithms.
+Munich Re applies remote sensing gadgets for capturing high-resolution images, particularly those of property damage, which are included in an artificial intelligence engine that is backed by sophisticated Machine Learning algorithms.

 According to him, the journey marks an evolutionary process, which has been ongoing for some years now.
 Back in 2015, Munich Re rolled out an Advanced Analytics team to build a central hub of both analytics and data capabilities and skills.

 At the start of 2016, the role of Chief data officer was created under Hunter’s leadership.
 Currently, the officer of the CDO has key responsibility for three main operations:

 - Artificial intelligence (AI), this is where top edge technologies are used in text analytics, image classification among other unstructured data problems.

 - Data engineering, includes data governance, ownership for the global data and analytics platform and management of the data lake.

 - Analytics, it mainly focuses on the development of complex analytics, most of which are applied for one-time use, while the others result in analytical software products.